Archive for February, 2010

 Lobbyists Stop Student Loan Reform in its Tracks

 Feb 16th, 2010 @ 6:32 AM by Debbie DragonLobbyists this week marched on Washington, threatening an Obama administration bill that would overhaul the student loan industry.
-This effort could not come at a worse time for college students as well as colleges and universities throughout the country that were depending on the bill to help ease financial burden.
-College students across the country are graduating with an alarming high amount of debt.
-The average college student today graduates with around $23,000 in student loans, almost double that of a just a decade ago.
-During his presidential campaign, Obama pledged to help ease this burden, and this bill which... more »
+This effort could not be at a worse time for college students as well as colleges and universities throughout the country that were depending on the bill to help ease financial burden.

 - Permalink